 We would run through the park behind our house, collecting petals, leaves and splinters of bark – for what we never decided.
 We played with conkers, searched for tadpoles and in the diminishing pockets of inner-city green, carved out a happy existence.

-Then I turned 11 and things began to change, not because of hormones or mood swings or the many pitfalls of puberty, but because it suddenly curbed my freedom.
+Then I turned 11 and things began to change, not because of hormones or mood swings or the many pitfalls of puberty, but because it unexpectedly curbed my freedom.

 Suddenly, I was no longer allowed to wear shorts and t-shirts.
 I couldn’t be friends with boys and I couldn’t shout, run or be boisterous without being told off.
 Confidence, it seemed, was unbecoming on young women.